StephenRoddy/stephenroddy.github.io/index.md

 ### Biography

-I am a Researcher, Lecturer, and Artist based at the Radical Humanities Lab and the Department of Digital Humanities at University College Cork.
-My work spans digital technologies and the sonic arts.
+I am a Researcher and Lecturer based at the Radical Humanities Lab and the Department of Digital Humanities at University College Cork.
+My work spans digital technologies and the creative arts.
 I hold a Ph.D. in data sonification, the use of sound to perceptualize data and convey information.
-My current research and creative practice are focused on the development of cybernetic frameworks for the application of data sonification, artificial intelligence/machine Learning (AI/ML), the internet of things, and human-computer interaction (HCI) techniques in the creative arts.
+My current research and creative practice are focused on the development of cybernetic frameworks for the application of data sonification, artificial intelligence/machine Learning (AI/ML), internet of things (IoT), and human-computer interaction (HCI) techniques in the creative arts.

 Previous projects have explored the design of sonification and auditory display solutions for large-scale Internet of Things (IoT) networks and investigated the integration of sonification with AI/ML techniques for generative music and sound art applications.
 My work is widely disseminated through peer-reviewed journal publications, book chapters, and conferences.

-I maintain a vibrant and diverse creative arts practice spanning a variety of media and styles including music composition and performance, sound art installation, interactive art, and music for dance and stage.
+I also maintain a vibrant and diverse creative arts practice spanning a variety of media and styles including music composition and performance, sound art installation, interactive art, and music for dance and stage.
 My work has been described as eclectic, and experimental.
-My pieces are frequently performed and installed at home and abroad.
+It is frequently performed/installed at home and abroad.

 Previous events have included the New York City Electroacoustic Music Festival, IMMA’s Eco Rising Festival, and the Helicotrema Recorded Audio Festival in Venice.